cozzbie/splatch/README.md

         config: {
             sections: [
                 {
-                    index: 0, // Select how you want a sectio of the card to be masked
+                    index: 0, // Select how you want a section of the card to be masked
                     config: {
                         start: 4 // where you would want the mask to start from }